Cooking with Kids Foundation

 We completed our year with a Thanksgiving 3 day Bread and soup camp at the Orinda Community Center Orinda, CA. The children loved the potato leek soup, cranberry cookies and pumpkin cake lots of smiles in the class.
 And saying they will be back for more.

 We started off our new year with conversions with the Diablo Valley Culinary Arts Dept. at the Diablo Valley College in Pleasant Hill, CA. with regards to working with their student chefs on our food product.
 We will be starting with two new clients for our summer camps this year.
 Unity Center of Walnut Creek, CA. and Sleepy Hollow Swim and Tennis Club in Orinda, CA. They sure to be enjoying the Greek dinner camp this summer.

 Covid-19 had us cancel our spring cooking class sessions.
-Our Greek summer cooking camps have also been cancelled due to Covid -19.
+Our Greek summer cooking camps and fall have also been cancelled due to Covid -19.